 Although lottery games are offered on a year-round basis, there is seasonality in lottery game purchasing that may impact our operations and operations of our customers.
 The broad geographical mix of our user and customer base also impacts the effect of seasonality, as users and customers in different territories typically place differing importance on different lottery games and those games often have different calendars.
 For example, some multi-state games can have occasional increasingly high jackpot opportunities, which increase user attention and ticket purchases, which further increases the jackpot.
 Such events may cause increases in our revenues.
-By contrast, low jackpot lottery games or periods in which there is little promotional activity connected to lottery games in general may negatively impact the purchase of lottery games.
-Such fluctuations and uncertainties may negatively impact our cash flows.
+By contrast, low jackpot lottery games or periods in which there is little promotional activity connected to lottery games in general may negatively impact our cash flows